benjdod/comp520-compilerproject/guide.md

 #### Strings

 Strings can be used as described in the PA5 specification.
 All valid [Java escape characters](https://docs.oracle.com/javase/tutorial/java/data/characters.html) except `\u` are supported.
-The `length()` and `equals()` methods are supported on String instances as well.

 #### Method Overloading